datacarpentry/cloud-genomics/logging-onto-cloud.md

 1. Log into your AWC EC2 Dashboard [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/)
 2. You should see that you have one instance, to proceed the instance state must be 'running' (if you just launched the instance it will take <5 min for the instance to start running)
  <p><img src="./img/logging-onto-cloud_5.png"width="500"></p>
 3. At the bottom of the dashboard, you should see a **Public DNS** which will look something like *ec2.12.2.45.678.compute-1.amazonaws.com*.
-Copy that address (you may wish make a note of it as you will need this each time you connect.
+Copy that address (you may wish make a note of it as you will need this each time you connect.)
  <p><img src="./img/logging-onto-cloud_6.png"width="500"></p>
 4. Open the terminal application on your Mac and use 'ssh' to connect.
 Your command will be:

    ```bash
 $ ssh dcuser@your.amazon.dns
 ```
-5. Your computer will be unable to verify the authenticity of the host... type **yes** to continue connecting
+5. Your computer will be unable to verify the authenticity of the host; type **yes** to continue connecting
 6. Then enter the password for this computer: 'data4Carp'

 You should now be connected to your personal instance.
 You can confirm this with the following commands; ``whoami``,``pwd``,``ls``, which should yield the following results: